NOAA-GSL/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

   one or more alternate test names are listed, then ``run_WE2E_tests.sh`` will exit with a warning message without running any tests.

-* A primary test can have more than one alternate test name (by having more than one symlink point to the test's configuration file).
-* The symlinks representing the alternate test names can be in the same or a different category directory.
-* To determine whether a test has one or more alternate names, a user can view the CSV file ``WE2E_test_info.csv`` that ``run_WE2E_tests.sh`` generates.
-  Recall from :numref:`Section %s <WE2ETestInfoFile>` that column 1 of this CSV file contains the test's primary name (and its category) while column 2 contains any alternate names (and their categories).
-* With this primary/alternate test naming convention, a user can list either the primary test name or one of the alternate test names in the experiments list file (e.g. ``my_tests.txt``) that ``run_WE2E_tests.sh`` reads in.
-If both primary and one or more alternate test names are listed, then ``run_WE2E_tests.sh`` will exit with a warning message without running any tests.